Bjornis12/pokeemerald-expansion-editor/README.md

 3. Edit or create trainers using the Trainer Maker.
 4. Import trainer sprites as needed.
 5. Generate event scripts using the Event Script Generator tab.
-6. Save all changes before exiting to avoid losing progress.